WebDevStudios/nextjs-wordpress-starter/README.md

 ```bash
 yarn start
 ```
-The frontend will be available at http://localhost:3000
+The frontend is now available at http://localhost:3000

 ---